History of slavery: Resistance and abolition

-Enslaved people that escaped formed Maroon communities which played an important role in the histories of Brazil and other countries such as Suriname, Puerto Rico, Cuba, and Jamaica.
+Slaves that escaped formed Maroon communities which played an important role in the histories of Brazil and other countries such as Suriname, Puerto Rico, Cuba, and Jamaica.
 In Brazil, the Maroon villages were called palenques or quilombos.
 Maroons survived by growing vegetables and hunting.
 They also raided plantations.
-At these attacks, the maroons would burn crops, steal livestock and tools, kill slavemasters, and invite other enslaved people to join their communities.
+At these attacks, the maroons would burn crops, steal livestock and tools, kill slavemasters, and invite other slaves to join their communities.

 Jean-Baptiste Debret, a French painter who was active in Brazil in the first decades of the 19th century, started out with painting portraits of members of the Brazilian Imperial family, but soon became concerned with the slavery of both blacks and indigenous inhabitants.
 His paintings on the subject (two appear on this page) helped bring attention to the subject in both Europe and Brazil itself.

-The Clapham Sect, a group of evangelical reformers, campaigned during much of the 19th century for Britain to use its influence and power to stop the traffic of enslaved people to Brazil.
+The Clapham Sect, a group of evangelical reformers, campaigned during much of the 19th century for Britain to use its influence and power to stop the traffic of slaves to Brazil.
 Besides moral qualms, the low cost of slave-produced Brazilian sugar meant that the British West Indies were unable to match the market prices of Brazilian sugar, and each Briton was consuming 16 pounds (7 kg) of sugar a year by the 19th century.
 This combination led to intensive pressure from the British government for Brazil to end this practice, which it did by steps over several decades.

-First, foreign trade of enslaved people was banned in 1850.
-Then, in 1871, the sons of the enslaved people were freed.
-In 1885, enslaved people aged over 60 years were freed.
-The Paraguayan War contributed to ending slavery as many enslaved people enlisted in exchange for freedom.
+First, foreign trade of slaves was banned in 1850.
+Then, in 1871, the sons of the slaves were freed.
+In 1885, slaves aged over 60 years were freed.
+The Paraguayan War contributed to ending slavery as many slaves enlisted in exchange for freedom.
 In Colonial Brazil, slavery was more a social than a racial condition.
 Some of the greatest figures of the time, like the writer Machado de Assis and the engineer André Rebouças had black ancestry.

 Brazil's 1877–78 Grande Seca (Great Drought) in the cotton-growing northeast led to major turmoil, starvation, poverty and internal migration.
-As wealthy plantation holders rushed to sell their enslaved people south, popular resistance and resentment grew, inspiring numerous emancipation societies.
+As wealthy plantation holders rushed to sell their slaves south, popular resistance and resentment grew, inspiring numerous emancipation societies.
 They succeeded in banning slavery altogether in the province of Ceará by 1884.
 Slavery was legally ended nationwide on 13 May by the Lei Áurea ("Golden Law") of 1888.
 It was an institution in decadence at these times, as since the 1880s the country had begun to use European immigrant labor instead.
 Brazil was the last nation in the Western Hemisphere to abolish slavery.
-The Republic of Ragusa became the first European country to ban the trade of enslaved people in 1416.
-In modern times Denmark-Norway abolished the trade in 1802.